What is Project Glasswing? Securing Critical Software in the AI Era

 1. The Launch of Project Glasswing

 Announced recently, Project Glasswing was formed as a direct response to the capabilities observed within Claude Mythos Preview, Anthropic's most powerful, unreleased frontier model.
-During safety evaluations, Anthropic engineers realized the model had achieved a level of reasoning where it could autonomously discover and write exploits for critical software vulnerabilities faster than human security teams could intervene.
+During safety evaluations, Anthropic engineers realised the model had achieved a level of reasoning where it could autonomously discover and write exploits for critical software vulnerabilities faster than human security teams could intervene.

-2. The 'Tech Titan' Coalition
+2. The 'Tech Leader' Coalition

 3. Hunting Zero-Day Vulnerabilities